fluiddyn/transonic/README.rst

   compilation of jited functions.
 This can be useful for unittests.

-- :code:`TRANSONIC_BACKEND` to choose between the supported backends, i.e. now only "pythran" and "cython".
-The Numba backend should soon be available!
+- :code:`TRANSONIC_BACKEND` to choose between the supported backends, i.e. now only "pythran" (quite robust) and "cython" (prototype).
+The Numba backend should soon be available.

 A short tour of Transonic syntaxes